The healthcare profession is full of acronyms and abbreviations.

 Give Metformin 500mg PO BID.

-It means you have to give the medication twice a day.
-Unless the patient refuses (but that’s a different topic).
+This means you have to give the medication twice a day unless the patient refuses (but that’s a different topic).

 When you’re talking to patients, you want to tell them the frequency of their medications.
 In the case of pain medications, you don’t want patients in pain.